Jigsaw puzzle: History

 John Spilsbury is believed to have produced the first jigsaw puzzle around 1760, using a marquetry saw.

 Early puzzles, known as dissections, were produced by mounting maps on sheets of hardwood and cutting along national boundaries, creating a puzzle useful for teaching geography.
-Royal governess Lady Charlotte Finch used such "dissected maps" to teach the children of King George III and Queen Charlotte Cardboard jigsaw puzzles appeared in the late 1800s, but were slow to replace wooden ones because manufacturers felt that cardboard puzzles would be perceived as low-quality, and because profit margins on wooden jigsaws were larger.
+Royal governess Lady Charlotte Finch used such "dissected maps" to teach the children of King George III and Queen Charlotte.
+Cardboard jigsaw puzzles appeared in the late 1800s, but were slow to replace wooden ones because manufacturers felt that cardboard puzzles would be perceived as low-quality, and because profit margins on wooden jigsaws were larger.

 The name "jigsaw" came to be associated with the puzzle around 1880 when fretsaws became the tool of choice for cutting the shapes.
-Since fretsaws are distinct from jigsaws, the name appears to be a misnomer.
+Along with fretsaws, jigsaws and scroll saws have also been noted as tools used to cut jigsaw puzzles into pieces.
+The term "jigsaw puzzle" dates back to 1906.

-Jigsaw puzzles soared in popularity during the Great Depression, as they provided a cheap, long-lasting, recyclable form of entertainment.
+Jigsaw puzzles first became a craze among adults in the United States from 1907 to 1910, and a year or two later in Europe.
+These puzzles were typically made from solid wood, and were often non-interlocking, making them very challenging.
+Adding to the challenge, there was usually no image on the box.
+Puzzle historian Anne Williams attributes the 1907-1910 puzzle craze to a mix of factors: a poor U.S. economy in 1907, increased participation of middle- and upper-class women in arts and crafts activities like puzzle making, and the introduction of the foot-powered scroll saw.
+Jigsaw puzzles also soared in popularity during the Great Depression, as they provided a cheap, long-lasting, recyclable form of entertainment.
 It was around this time that jigsaws evolved to become more complex and appealing to adults.
 They were also given away in product promotions and used in advertising, with customers completing an image of the promoted product.
+Some of the largest makers of hand-cut wooden puzzles in the United States in the early 20th century included Pastime Puzzles (made by Parker Brothers), Milton Bradley Premier Puzzles, Par Puzzles, Madmar Puzzles, and J.K.Straus.

 Sales of wooden puzzles fell after World War II as improved wages led to price increases, while improvements in manufacturing processes made paperboard jigsaws more attractive.

 Demand for jigsaw puzzles saw a surge, comparable to that of the Great Depression, during the COVID-19 pandemic's stay-at-home orders.